 Instructions

 - Pour dough onto a lightly floured surface and divide into two equal pieces.
-Place each piece into an oiled 9″ x 9″ glass pan.
+Place each piece into an oiled 9″x9″ glass pan.
 Gently push and punch the round of dough so that it reaches each corner and edge of the pan.
 Repeat for the second pan.
-Preheat oven to 400 degrees.

-- Cover the dough with a towel and allow to rise is a warm place for 1 – 1 1/2 hours.
+- Cover the dough with a towel and allow to rise in a warm place for 1 to 1 ½ hours.
+Near the end of the rise time, preheat the oven to 400F.

 - Drizzle olive oil over the top of each loaf and gently spread using clean fingers or a brush to cover the entire surface.
-Add sea salt and any other desired toppings and bake for 25 minutes, or until golden brown on the edges and surface.
+Dimple the dough with your fingertips and add sea salt and any other desired toppings.
+Bake for 25 minutes or until golden brown on the edges and surface.

 Notes